saravanamuthu1/sentiment_analysis/README.md

   Scratch approach:

-  Aim of the model is to find whether a tweet referred as a postive sentiment or negative sentiment using Navie Bayes The naive bayes classfier is one of the simple probabilistic classifier used for processing text. we implemeted two methodds for naive bayes from scract
+  Aim of the model is to find whether a tweet referred as a postive sentiment or negative sentiment using Navie Bayes The naive bayes classfier is one of the simple probabilistic classifier used for processing text. we implemeted two methodds for naive bayes from scratch.

 1.sentiment_analysis (slightly modified approach) 2.naive_bayes a standard approach